Morality Is Evolving

 Human sacrifice was another common ritual in early societies, one seen as a socially acceptable way to appease the gods in order to improve crops or consecrate religious buildings.
 Indeed, it was not until the Iron Age (1st millennium BC) that human sacrifice was largely abandoned in the Middle East, as it was among other human societies at that time.
 But the practice persisted in other areas, such as the Americas, where it diminished only five hundred years ago.
 This brutal practice later gave way to animal sacrifice, as demonstrated by archaeological and historical records.

 We see this transition in the Old Testament, which is pervaded by notions of sacrifice, primarily as a means to remit sins, but also as a test of faith.
 One example is the Book of Genesis story in which God tests Abraham by asking him to kill his son, Isaac.
 Although Isaac was his second son, the sacrifice of first-born sons was not uncommon in these times.
-Later on, this primitive ritual was reformed by giving over the first-born son to the priesthood.
+But later, as a sense of morality increased, this primitive ritual was reformed by giving over the first-born son to the priesthood.

-But even in the time of Jesus, the sacrifice of lambs and doves was considered necessary to atone for one’s misdeeds.
-And sacrifice continued on as a major theme in Christianity, as evinced by the atonement doctrine so ardently promulgated in the many letters of Apostle Paul—a lengthy collection of his thoughts and opinions that make up thirteen books of the New Testament.
+Even in the time of Jesus, the sacrifice of lambs and doves was considered necessary to atone for one’s misdeeds.
+And this fundamental notion of sacrifice continued to be a major theme in Christianity, as evinced by the atonement doctrine so ardently promulgated in the many letters of Apostle Paul—a lengthy collection of his thoughts and opinions that make up thirteen books of the New Testament.

 But overall, the morality of the world has improved since Paul’s time.
 Indeed, one reason why Christianity is falling out of favor among well-educated and intelligent young people, is that they cannot reconcile the notion that a loving and just God, or even a stern and legal God, would condone the bloody sacrifice of an innocent victim (Jesus) for a guilty offender.